Strong Girl Nam-soon

 Strong Girl Nam-soon is a 2023 South Korean television series starring Lee Yoo-mi in the title role, along with Kim Jung-eun, Kim Hae-sook, Ong Seong-wu, and Byeon Woo-seok.
 The series serves as a spin-off to the 2017 series Strong Girl Bong-soon.
 It aired on JTBC from October 7 to November 26, 2023, every Saturday and Sunday at 22:30 (KST).
 It is also available for streaming on Netflix in selected regions.

 The series received audience acclaim, with its final episode recording 10.42% in nationwide ratings.

 Synopsis

 Gang Nam-soon (Lee Yoo-mi) disappeared in Mongolia as a child.
+She discovers in Mongolia that she possesses superhuman strength.
 As an adult, she travels to South Korea to search for her parents where she finds her mother Hwang Geum-joo (Kim Jung-eun) who is a billionaire businesswoman, and her grandmother Gil Joong-gan (Kim Hae-sook), in the Gangnam district.
 Eventually, Nam-soon, her mother, and grandmother become entangled in a drug case that Detective Gang Hee-sik (Ong Seong-wu) is investigating at a company named Doogo ran by Ryu Shi-oh (Byeon Woo-seok).